shalivan/portfolio/src/pages/games/TheVanishingOfEthanCarter.md

 ## Awards

 #### Winner
-2015 "**Innovation**" at The British Academy Video Games Award 2014 "Indie 2014" at VMAG
+- "**Innovation**" at The British Academy Video Games Award
+- "Indie 2014" at VMAG
-2014 "**Best Visual Design**" at EDGE
+- "**Best Visual Design**" at EDGE

 #### Nominations:
-2014 PC "**GOTY**" at Gamespot
+- PC "**GOTY**" at Gamespot
-2015 "**Debut Game**" at The British Academy Video Games Award 2015 "**New Intellectual Property**" at The British Academy Video Games Award 2015 " " at The British Academy Video Games Award
+- "**Debut Game**" at The British Academy Video Games Award
+- "**New Intellectual Property**" at The British Academy Video Games Award
+- " " at The British Academy Video Games Award
-2014 "Outstanding Achievement in Game Direction" at D.I.C.E.
+- "Outstanding Achievement in Game Direction" at D.I.C.E.
-2014 "**Outstanding Achievement in Art Direction**" at D.I.C.E.
+- "**Outstanding Achievement in Art Direction**" at D.I.C.E.
-2014 "Outstanding Achievement in Original Music Composition" at D.I.C.E.
+- "Outstanding Achievement in Original Music Composition" at D.I.C.E.
-2014 "**Adventure Game of the Year**" @ D.I.C.E.
+- "**Adventure Game of the Year**" @ D.I.C.E.
-2014 "**Best Independend**" @ The Game Awards
+- "**Best Independend**" @ The Game Awards
-2014 "**Excellence in Visual Achievement**" @ SXSW Gaming Awards 2014 "Excelent in Audio" at IGF
+- "**Excellence in Visual Achievement**" @ SXSW Gaming Awards
+- "Excelent in Audio" at IGF
-2014 "**Innovation Award**" at Game Developers Choice Award 2014 "**Best Debiut**" at Game Developers Choice Award 2014 "Best Narrative" at Game Developers Choice Award 2014 "Best Audio" at Game Developers Choice Award
+- "**Innovation Award**" at Game Developers Choice Award
+- "**Best Debiut**" at Game Developers Choice Award
+- "Best Narrative" at Game Developers Choice Award
+- "Best Audio" at Game Developers Choice Award
-2014 "Best Story" at ING
+- "Best Story" at ING
-2014 "**Best PC Game**" at ING
+- "**Best PC Game**" at ING
-2014 "Best Adventure" at ING
+- "Best Adventure" at ING
-2014 "**Best Graphics-Technology**" at ING
+- "**Best Graphics-Technology**" at ING
-2014 "Best Sound Design" at ING
+- "Best Sound Design" at ING

 #### Honorable Mentions:

-2014 "**Best Visual Art**" at Game Developers Choice Award 2014 "**Excelent in Graphic**" at IGF
+- "**Best Visual Art**" at Game Developers Choice Award
+- **Excelent in Graphic**" at IGF
-2014 "Seumas McNallyGrand Prize" at IGF
+- "Seumas McNallyGrand Prize" at IGF